 Class D Fires

 Class D flames are combustible metals usually in laboratories.
-Examples of these metals are sodium, potassium, magnesium and aluminum shavings.
+Examples of these metals are sodium, potassium, magnesium, and aluminum shavings.
 Use dry powder to fight fire by separating the fuel from the oxygen element or by removing the heat element of the fire triangle.

 Class E Fires

-This type of fire is separate from the classification of fuels because it is not a fuel.
+This type of fire is separate from the classification of fuels because it is not fuel.
 However, electricity is still a source of heat and electric shock.
-Use Carbon Dioxide extinguisher for live electrical equipment, but you may also use foam for fires caused by electricity.
+Use a Carbon Dioxide extinguisher for live electrical equipment, but you may also use foam for fires caused by electricity.